Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 - Place the steaks on the grill until the internal temperature reaches about 85-95° F.

-- Now turn your pellet grill up AS HIGH as it will go, preferably to 500°F.
+- Now turn your pellet grill up AS HIGH as it will go, preferably to 400°F.

-- Once the grill has increased in temperature watch your steaks carefully and cook them 2-3 minutes each side, checking the internal temperature frequently until they are at your preferred doneness.
+- Once the grill has increased in temperature. move them to the Grill Grates to sear.
+Watch your steaks carefully and cook them 2-3 minutes each side, checking the internal temperature frequently until they are at your preferred doneness.

 - If they begin to be TOO cooked on the outside before the inside comes up to temperature, move them to the upper rack away from the high heat and turn the pellet grill back down to 300°F to finish cooking.